-- · Part-time elected officials may retire and retain their office without violating the bona fide retirement rules if the employee notifies IPERS in writing of the intent to retire, terminates IPERS coverage for the elected position and terminates all other covered employment.
-The elected official must have a bona fide termination of all other employment covered under this chapter (except as an elected official). - Newly elected part-time officials and member of the General Assembly may be elected to a new office during their bona fide retirement period without violating the rules.
+- Part-time elected officials may retire and retain their office without violating the bona fide retirement rules if the employee notifies IPERS in writing of the intent to retire, terminates IPERS coverage for the elected position and terminates all other covered employment.
+The elected official must have a bona fide termination of all other employment covered under this chapter (except as an elected official). - Elected officials may be elected to a new office during their bona fide retirement period without violating the rules.
 (However, if you are re-elected to the same position, you must have a bona fide retirement.) - Part-time appointed members of boards and commissions may be appointed prior to or during their first month of entitlement as long as they receive only per diem pay and reimbursement for business expenses. - Effective retroactively to May 25, 2008, members of the Iowa National Guard who are called to duty can serve without completing a bona fide retirement first.